menu

 Of important note, Holly Ridge is also a town of artists.
 Holly Ridge has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Holly Ridge’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.18% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 23.18% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle